 And yet, somehow, I believe Zelda never felt she had done enough in this regard.
 Ironically, for someone who enjoyed the irresolution of an ambiguous dramatic message, Zelda couldn’t quite bring herself to believe that the diversification of an American art form was—and always will be—a process.
 Zelda’s can-do resolve wanted to make sure this mission was definitively concluded, but, in this one arena, even Zelda, with her immense willpower, couldn’t knit together the warp and woof of human history.
 It’s an ongoing experiment, and to my mind Zelda has never gotten enough credit for what she did manage to achieve in diversifying the American theatre.

 I heard that Zelda was not well and that she was declining quickly during the last week of July.
 On the night of July 28, the Thursday before I wrote this piece, I watched Hillary Clinton accept her party’s nomination as president and give a pretty darn good speech (Zel would have had a few notes for her, though).
 I went to bed and when I awoke early the next morning, I learned that Zel had passed away during the night—about half an hour after Hillary’s exit from the stage in Philadelphia.
 What timing!
 Did Zelda, in her serenity, muse to herself: “You know what?
-I created a major American theatre, the first resident company to send a play to Broadway [The Great White Hope by Howard Sackler (1929-82)], the first to tour the Soviet Union [Our Town and Inherit the Wind to Moscow and Leningrad, 1973], the first to win a Tony Award [special Tony for theatrical excellence¸1976], and the first to provide a platform for hundreds of major artists.
+I created a major American theatre, the first resident company to send a play to Broadway [The Great White Hope by Howard Sackler (1929-82)], the first to tour the Soviet Union [Our Town and Inherit the Wind to Moscow and Leningrad, 1973], the first to win a Tony Award [special Tony for theatrical excellence, 1976], and the first to provide a platform for hundreds of major artists.
 I transformed an MFA acting program into one of the country’s finest.
 Let someone else crack a few ceilings for a change: Here you go, the torch is yours.”

 [GWH débuted at Arena on 7 December 1967 and ran through 14 January 1968 under the direction of Edwin Sherin (1930-2017).
 The production starred James Earl Jones as Jefferson and Jane Alexander as Eleanor Bachman.

-[The production moved to Broadway’s Alvin Theatre with the original cast largely intact; it ran from 3 October 1968 to 31 January 1970 for 23 previews and 546 regular performances.
+[The production moved to Broadway’s Alvin Theatre (now the Neil Simon) with the original cast largely intact; it ran from 3 October 1968 to 31 January 1970 for 23 previews and 546 regular performances.
 Produced by Herman Levin (1907-90), it won the 1969 Pulitzer Prize for Drama (Sackler); three 1969 Tony Awards: Best Play (Sackler and Levin), Best Actor in a Play (Jones), Best Featured Actress in a Play (Alexander); and two 1969 Drama Desk Awards: Outstanding Performance (Alexander and Jones), Outstanding Director (Sherin).

 [There’s discussion of this play (and the film adaptation) throughout my tribute to Jones, “In Memoriam: James Earl Jones (1931-2024),” 22, 25, and 28 September.

 [The trip to Russia was between 27 September and 17 October 1973.
 Arena traveled with 67 members, including 49 actors; the rest of the company were crew and techies.
-Thornton Wilder’s (1897-1975) Our Town [1938] and Jerome Lawrence (1915-2004) and Robert E. Lee’s (1918-94) Inherit the Wind (1955) were presented in Moscow and Leningrad (now St. Petersburg).]
+Thornton Wilder’s (1897-1975) Our Town (1938) and Jerome Lawrence (1915-2004) and Robert E. Lee’s (1918-94) Inherit the Wind (1955) were presented in Moscow and Leningrad (now St. Petersburg).]

 And then, to paraphrase the end of one of Zelda’s beloved Chekhov’s plays: She would rest, she would rest, she would rest.
-[The play is Uncle Vanya (1897) and the character who’s speaking at the vert end of the last act is Sonya.]
+[The play is Uncle Vanya (1897) and the character who’s speaking at the very end of the last act is Sonya.]

 [Laurence Maslon is arts professor and associate chair of New York University’s graduate acting program.

-[The second and last part of this tribute to Zelda Fichandler will be posted on Sunday, 20 October.]
+of this centennial tribute to Zelda Fichandler will be posted on Sunday, 20 October.]

 No comments: